William George Norris, known as George, was born in early summer 1899 at Salt Hill, Farnham Royal, the son of Henry and Ellen Norris.

 The move to Datchet

-At some point between the 1911 census and 1918, the Norrises moved to Atkins’ Cottages, Datchet Common.
+At some point after 1915, the Norrises moved to Atkins’ Cottages, Datchet Common.
 The cottages have since been demolished but used to stand on Workhouse Road, now Holmlea Road.

 George had just turned 15 when the war started in July 1914.
 He enlisted in Aylesbury the following May, around his 16th birthday.
+His military forms state that he was resident in Slough.
 Official government policy was that men had to be 18 to sign up and 19 to fight overseas but at the time most people didn’t have birth certificates so it would have been easy for George to lie about his age.
 It didn’t help that recruitment officers were paid for each new recruit, and the medical checks were simply to prove fitness.
 If underage boys met the height and chest-size criteria, they were very likely to be let through.
 George joined the Bucks Territorials, (Oxfordshire & Buckinghamshire Light Infantry) as Private 3636.

 George’s name also appeared in the local newspaper on 1 April 1916 in the Chalvey National School Roll of Honour which recorded all the old boys who had signed up to fight.
 His teachers would probably have known he was too young to sign up but it seemed that young men were encouraged to do so and most people turned a blind eye.
 (For more about underage soldiers, click here)